Skip to content

 03-calendar-aware.ipynbMon–Sat weeks, public holiday exceptions, multi-week shutdown blocks, calendar-aware lag, JSON round-trip

-04-incremental-scheduling.ipynbIncremental CPM, equivalence verification, fallback behaviour, local bench
+04-incremental-scheduling.ipynbIncremental CPM, equivalence verification, fallback behavior, local bench

 Terminal window